raspberrypilearning/octapi-brute-force-enigma/en/step_8.md

 --- /collapse ---

-To do an exhaustive search of all rotor slip ring settings, we will need to run a lot of jobs on OctaPi using Dispy, which you installed when you built the OctaPi.
-The OctaPi code using Dispy is very similar to the code we created for a standalone processor.
+To do an exhaustive search of all rotor slip ring settings, we will need to run a lot of jobs on OctaPi using `Dispy`, which you installed when you built the OctaPi.
+The OctaPi code using `Dispy` is very similar to the code we created for a standalone processor.

 The demand on the OctaPi client machine for memory will be quite large, so we will need to run the program one ring setting at a time.

 + Start with the code you wrote for the standalone attack, but save a copy of the file as `bruteforce_octapi.py`.

-+ Open the file using Python 3 (IDLE) from the Programming menu.
++ Open the file using Python 3 (IDLE) from the **Programming** menu.

 + Remove everything except the rotor permutations and the code for the function `find_rotor_start()`.

-+ Import dispy at the start of your code
++ Import `dispy` at the start of your code.

 ```python
 import dispy
 ```

-+ Alter the `find_rotor_start()` function so that it now takes an additional parameter - the `ring_choice`.
-This will be a string containing 3 numbers separated by spaces, for example "1 1 1".
++ Alter the `find_rotor_start()` function so that it now takes an additional parameter — the `ring_choice`.
+This will be a **string** containing thre numbers separated by spaces, for example '1 1 1'.

-+ Inside the function, set the ring choice in the Enigma machine object to be the ring choice that was passed into the function as a parameter.
++ Inside the function, set the `ring_choice` in the `Enigmamachine object` to be the `ring_choice` that was passed into the function as a parameter.

 + Find the two places where a value is returned from the function (when a match has been found, or when all possibilities are exhausted and no match was found).
-In addition to returning the rotor choice and start position, add code to additionally return the `ring_choice` as the second value returned, so that three values in total are returned from the function.
+In addition to returning the rotor choice and start position, add code to additionally return the `ring_choice` as the **second** value returned, so that three values in total are returned from the function.

 + In the main part of your program (where your loop originally was in the standalone version), add some code to allow the user to input the cipher text, the crib text and the ring setting.
 You could either do this via the `input()` function or by collecting the arguments from the command line with the `argparse` module.

-+ Create a cluster object on the OctaPi network, like this.
++ Create a `cluster` object on the OctaPi network using the code below.
 If your OctaPi network uses a different IP address range to the default, you will need to alter the code to reflect this.

 ```python
 cluster = dispy.JobCluster(find_rotor_start, nodes='192.168.1.*')